A homogeneous second-order descent method for nonconvex optimization: Local Convergence Rate

 We also denote by $[v_k; t_k]$ the optimal solution to \eqref{eq.homo local subproblem}.
-Gathering the above results together, we are ready to prove the following theorem. \begin{theorem} Suppose that \cref{assm.lipschitz} and \cref{assm.local} hold.
+Having gathered the above results, we are ready to prove the following theorem. \begin{theorem} Suppose that \cref{assm.lipschitz} and \cref{assm.local} hold.
 For sufficiently large $k$, the HSODM converges to \(x^*\) quadratically, that is,